Ulmus rubra: Cultivation

+Cultivars

+There are no known cultivars, though Augustine Henry stated that the cultivar 'Heyderi', distributed by the Späth nursery of Berlin in the late 19th and early 20th centuries as a variety of Ulmus elliptica, was, by some nursery error, propagated from an Ulmus rubra.

-There are no known cultivars, though Meehan misnamed Ulmus americana 'Beebe's Weeping' as U. fulva pendula (1889) and Späth misnamed Ulmus americana 'Pendula' U. fulva (Michx.) pendula Hort.
+Meehan misnamed Ulmus americana 'Beebe's Weeping' as U. fulva pendula (1889) and Späth misnamed Ulmus americana 'Pendula' U. fulva (Michx.) pendula Hort.
 (1890).
 The hybrid U. rubra × U. pumila cultivar 'Lincoln' is sometimes erroneously listed as U. rubra 'Lincoln'.